Edible Garden Trail – Garden Host FAQs

 Do I need helpers on the day?

-If you can, have at least one helper with you on the day.
-Then you’ll have someone to greet visitors as they arrive while you talk to others or pop in to the loo.
-It’s also good to have someone to chat with while waiting for the next visitor.
+Yes, we recommend you have at least one person to help you on the day.
+Then you’ll have someone to greet visitors as they arrive while you talk to others, pop in to the loo or have a tea and snack break.
+It’s also good to have someone to keep you company while waiting for the next visitor.
 Rope in a friend, family, neighbour, or members of local groups you belong to.
 It’s a fun day and they’ll get to be part of inspiring others to grow their own food.

 Unfortunately, with the number of open gardens and our limited resources, the IEGT team cannot organise volunteers to help you on the day.